 It is not uncommon to see rows of several vending machines when walking around Japan.
 Vending machines may be considered proof of good public safety in Japan because they operate 24/7 without anyone ever trying to steal their products or the cash inside.
-The most popular machines are the ones which sell drinks, but vending machines also sell food, tickets, bathroom tissue, etc. You might think this is strange if vending machines are uncommon in your country.
-For Japanese people, it is bothersome to go all the way to a store to get just one drink, especially when they are in hurry.
-Moreover, vending machines are good for companies because they can sell their products directly, saving costs when you consider that stores and their employees act as middlemen.
+The most popular machines are the ones that sell drinks, but vending machines also sell food, tickets, toilet paper, etc. You might think this is strange if vending machines are uncommon in your country.
+It is bothersome for Japanese people to go all the way to a store to get just one drink, especially when they are in a hurry.
+Moreover, vending machines are good for companies because they can directly sell their products, saving costs when you consider that stores and their employees act as middlemen.

 Here are the 4 most popular types of vending machines.

 You see beverage vending machines everywhere in Japan.
 They have several canned and bottled beverages: coffee, tea, soda, juice, etc. However, these products are set based on sales data and the season, so the lineup is occasionally updated.
 But don’t worry, the dummy cans/bottles are displayed in front of the machine so that you can compare and choose your drinks easily.